Create a SAML identity provider in IAM - AWS Identity and Access Management

 5. Confirm that you want to delete the provider by typing the word delete in the field.
 Then, choose Delete.

-Creating and managing an IAM SAML Identity Provider (AWS CLI)
+Create and manage an IAM SAML Identity Provider (AWS CLI)

-You can use the AWS CLI to create and manage SAML providers.
+You can use the AWS CLI to create, update, and delete SAML providers.
+For help with SAML federation, see Troubleshooting SAML federation.

 To create an IAM identity provider and upload a metadata document (AWS CLI)

-To upload a new metadata document for an IAM identity provider (AWS CLI)
+To update an IAM SAML identity provider (AWS CLI)

 To tag an existing IAM identity provider (AWS CLI)